AviranLab/patteRNA/README.md

 ## Getting Started

-These instructions will set up patteRNA as a command line tool on your machine.
+These instructions will set up patteRNA as a command line tool.

 ### Prerequisites